samaunnejad/hw2/README.md

  - Design decisions you made or other non-trivial choices for your implementation

+i was getting an error pushing my files from Codio to Github.
+I ended up troubleshooting and ended up deleting util.cpp, book.h, and README.md as it was prompting me errors.
+The correct files are all uploaded, however, I want to make whomever aware that those original files were submitted for the checkpoint which my git push worked properly.
+Please reach out to the email above if you have any questions.

  - Any additional tests you wrote and what files those exist in